apache/shardingsphere/docs/document/content/faq/_index.en.md

 2. Configure`allow.range.query.with.inline.sharding` to `true` (Default value is `false`).
 3. A tip here: then each range query will be broadcast to every sharding table.

-## 20. Why there may be an error when configure both sharding-jdbc-spring-boot-starter and a spring-boot-starter of certain datasource pool(such as druid)?
+## 20. Why there may be an error when configure both shardingsphere-jdbc-spring-boot-starter and a spring-boot-starter of certain datasource pool(such as druid)?

 Answer:

-1. Because the spring-boot-starter of certain datasource pool (such as druid) will configured before sharding-jdbc-spring-boot-starter and create a default datasource, then conflict occur when sharding-jdbc create datasources.
+1. Because the spring-boot-starter of certain datasource pool (such as druid) will configured before shardingsphere-jdbc-spring-boot-starter and create a default datasource, then conflict occur when ShardingSphere-JDBC create datasources.
-2. A simple way to solve this issue is removing the the spring-boot-starter of certain datasource pool, sharding-jdbc create datasources with suitable pools.
+2. A simple way to solve this issue is removing the the spring-boot-starter of certain datasource pool, shardingsphere-jdbc create datasources with suitable pools.

 ## 21. How to add a new logic schema dynamically when use ShardingSphere-Proxy?

 Answer:

 1. Before version 4.1.0, sharing-proxy can't support adding a new logic schema dynamically, for example, when a proxy starting with two logic schemas, it always hold the two schemas and will be notified about the table/rule changed events in the two schemas.
-2. Since version 4.1.0, sharing-proxy support adding a new logic schema dynamically via sharding-ui or zookeeper, and it's a plan to support removing a exist logic schema dynamically in runtime.
+2. Since version 4.1.0, sharing-proxy support adding a new logic schema dynamically via ShardingSphere-UI or zookeeper, and it's a plan to support removing a exist logic schema dynamically in runtime.

 ## 22. How to use a suitable database tools connecting ShardingSphere-Proxy?